erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 performed in EWP can be thought as **adding a new entry to the Outgoing Mobility history**.

+It's also worth noting, that partners are not required to implement all features of the mobility timeline.
+E.g. we allow the partners to implement nominations only, while leaving Learning Agreements for later (see `<timeline-features-supported>` element in the [Outgoing Mobility Remote Update API][mobility-update-api]'s `manifest-entry.xsd`).

 ### `S-MASTER` vs. `R-MASTER`